Rothenburg City Wall Walking Tour:

 Cost: Free, Self-Guided (Museum and funicular/lift costs below)

-Style: Do-It-Yourself Walking Tour (Self Guided
+Style: Do-It-Yourself Walking Tour (Self Guided)

-Old Town Square (Marktplatz)
+Start: Old Town Square (Marktplatz)

 End: Saint Wolfgang Church (St. Wolfgangskirche)